The Evening Star (Traveller)

 The Evening Star is a 1979 role-playing game supplement for Traveller published by R. Warfield Game Design.

 Contents

-The Evening Star is a book and map set, a play aid for Traveller, about the Evening Star, a reinforced and hollowed out asteroid now given over to the enjoyment and pleasures of the galactic rich.
+The Evening Star is a supplement about the Evening Star, a hollowed out asteroid used for the pleasures of the wealthy, with a map showing an overhead view of the Evening Star.

 Reception

 Tony Watson reviewed The Evening Star in The Space Gamer No. 34.
 Watson commented that "Despite the price, The Evening Star is a fine playing aid for use with Traveller, and should certainly provide some good material for any referee."